Empirical quantification of predictive uncertainty due to model discrepancy by training with an ensemble of experimental designs: an application to ion channel kinetics: Introduction

 Often, models are trained using experimental data from a particular experimental design, and then used to make predictions under (perhaps drastically) different scenarios.
-We denote the set of experimental designs that are of interest by \(\mathcal{D}\) and term it the \emph{design space}.
+We call the set of experimental designs under consideration the \emph{design space} and denote it \(\mathcal{D}\).
 We assume the existence of some DGP, which maps each element of \(d \in \mathcal{D}\) to some random output.
 These elements are known as experimental designs, or, as is more common in electrophysiology, \emph{protocols}, and each corresponds to some scenario that our model can be used to make predictions for.
 Namely, in Section~\ref{sec:simple_example}, each protocol, \(d\in\mathcal{D}\), is simply a set of observation times.
 By performing a set of experiments (each corresponding to a different protocol \(d\in\mathcal{D}\)) we can investigate (and quantify) the difference between the DGP and our models in different situations.
 When training our mathematical models using standard frequentist or Bayesian approaches, it is typically assumed that there is no model discrepancy; in other words, that the data arise from the model (for some unknown, true parameter set).
-This is a necessary condition for some desirable properties of the maximum likelihood estimator, such as consistency \citep{seber_nonlinear_2005}.
-However, when model discrepancy is not considered, we may find that the predictive accuracy of our models suffer.
+This is a necessary condition for some desirable properties of the parameter estimators which provide some guarantees regarding the accuracy of parameter estimates when there is a large number of observations, as discussed in Section~\ref{sec:discrepancy}.
+However, when model discrepancy is not considered, we can find that the ability of a model to make accurate predictions is compromised.
+In particular, if we try to validate our model with a protocol dissimilar to that used for training, there can be a noticeable difference between our predictions and the data---even when the model appears to fit the training data well.
 A simple illustration of this problem is introduced in the following section.